sd-powell/portfolio_project_2/TESTING.md

   - Maintains the **musical theme** with a relevant message.
   - Uses an **error icon (fa-solid fa-triangle-exclamation)** to visually indicate an issue.
   - Consistent color scheme and typography ensure a seamless user experience.
+  - Includes a **CSS keyframe animation** applied to the `<h2>` element to create a subtle shake effect, reinforcing the idea of an "error" or "glitch."
+  - The animation enhances user engagement without being distracting.

 - **Responsiveness & Accessibility:**
   - The page adapts well to different **screen sizes** and devices (desktop, tablet, mobile).